-Note: Entries show the welfare effects (consumption compensation) driven by the expansion of the subsidy system, for newborns of different marital status, by educational types and childbearing status.
-Calculations take into account transitions between steady states.
+Note: Entries show the welfare effects (consumption compensation) driven by the expansion of the childcare subsidy system when fertility differences or childcare expenditures differences by household types are taken into account in line with data.
+The results pertain to the case where all households are eligible and childcare expenditures are fully subsidized.
+The results take into account the transition between steady states.
+See text for details.